wp-plugins/chcounter-widget/readme.txt

 == Changelog ==

 = 3.1.6 =
-* NEW: add warning and link to chCounter installation directory if it exists
-* NEW: add warning and link to delete installation directory if it exists
+* NEW: add warning and link to chCounter installation directory if it exists and link to delete it
 * BUGFIX: add stripslashes to widget title

 = 3.1.5 =